leonardw/froxy/README.md

 * `translate` (optional) : A translation rule for the relative path of URL.
 This may be a two-element array of the form `[prefixPath, tranlatePrefixPath]` or `[regexPattern, translateTemplate]`, or a custom function with signature `function(url, urlSpec, request)` that returns a translated string URL.
 Defaults to no translation, i.e., same as request URL.
+* `timeout` (optional) : A timeout, in milliseconds, to wait for response from origin host.
+Default 5 minutes.
 * `debug` (optional, `true|false`) : Set to `true` to log useful debug information to console.
 Defaults to `false`.